chameleon-system/chameleon-system/README.md

 Chameleon System
 ================

-Chameleon - The E-Business Platform - find a demo at https://demo.chameleon-system.de/
+The E-Business Platform

+find a demo at https://demo.chameleon-system.de/